ladisalves/rbn-wh-er/README.md

 yarn
 yarn start
 ```
-An application opens port 3000 for connection.
+An application opens port 3000 for connections.